It isn’t exactly an official diagnosis (okay, we made it up). But that doesn’t make it any less annoying.

 Drugs and steroid shots might work for a while, but they don’t address pain at its source.
 For issues like these, a chiropractor is your best bet.

-Chiropractors can use a variety of techniques—such as spinal adjustment, distraction/flexion, and medical massage—to alleviate pain and heal the underlying condition.
+Chiropractors can use a variety of techniques—such as spinal adjustment, flexion distraction, and medical massage—to alleviate pain and heal the underlying condition.
 Visiting a chiropractor also keeps you away from overwhelmed hospitals and medical centers, so you can receive excellent healthcare without increasing your risk of contracting or spreading COVID-19.

 Is Self-Isolation a Real Pain In the Neck?
 We Can Help!